 Since Siamese cats are very intelligent and athletic, active and stimulating games can be great for them.
 Here are some you can try:

 Ping pong balls can be tons of fun for your Siamese to bat around.
 Try bouncing one off the floor, wall, or a piece of furniture for them to chase.
 It can also be very entertaining to bounce a ping pong ball around the bathtub.
 But make sure there is nothing in or around the tub that might hurt your cat if they land on it.

-Siamese cats have short, fine coats, so a weekly brushing will do just fine to keep them shiny and healthy.
+Siamese cats have short, fine coats, so a weekly brushing should do just fine to keep them shiny and healthy.
 Combing will remove dead hairs and distribute skin oils.

 It’s a good idea to brush your Siamese’s teeth every day or, at the very least, once a week, to help prevent periodontal disease.
 Most cats have evidence of periodontal disease by age three due to neglected dental hygiene.

-Siamese cats can be prone to asthma and bronchial disease, heart defects, and Amyloidosis, a disease that occurs when proteins that are no longer functioning normally are deposited in different organs, especially the liver.
+Siamese cats can be prone to asthma and bronchial disease, heart defects, and Amyloidosis.
+This disease occurs when proteins that are no longer functioning as they should are then deposited in different organs, especially the liver.